iyildiz/java2kotlin/README.md

     - Indeed `Any?` is the super type of `Any`
     - `Nothing?` can be expressed with `null` literal
 - `javaClass` is Kotlin’s equivalent for Java’s `getClass()`
+- Kotlin uses `varargs` keyword instead of Java’s `...`
+    - Java allows you pass an array directly to a vararg method
+    - In Kotlin, you need to apply the spread operator (`*`), you can’t directly an array
+    - Kotlin allows you to mix spread operator (`*`) with other params but Java doesn't
 - **Examples** [Type Examples](src/main/kotlin/types.kt)
 #### Java to Kotlin types
 - `@Nullable` annotations in Java are visible in Kotlin as`Type?` nullable type